Colorado River Food Bank

 Clients 60 years of age or older who meet income level qualifications may receive a box of food on a designated date once each month simply by presenting a picture identification and verification of their residency in Laughlin, NV.
 Each senior client in the household is eligible for their own food box.
 Clients will receive food provided to CRFB under the USDA senior commodity program through East Valley Family Services of Las Vegas.
 For more information about Senior Hunger, please refer to the following article: http://www.aginginplace.org/the-facts-behind-senior-hunger/

 NV USDA COMMODITY FOOD BOXES*

-Clients who meet household income level qualifications may receive a box of food on a designated date once every two months by presenting a picture identification and verification of their residency in Laughlin, NV.
+Clients who meet household income level qualifications may receive a box of food on a designated date once every month by presenting a picture identification and verification of their residency in Laughlin, NV.
 One food box based on family size is issued per household.
 Clients will receive food provided to CRFB under the USDA Commodity Program through the State of Nevada Food Assistance Program.
 Prior to 2018, this program was held once every month; now it is offered every month!

 THREE SQUARE MOBILE PANTRY PROGRAM*

 Clients from Nevada or Arizona who qualify for monthly food box assistance described above may also enroll for the Mobile Pantry program.
 On the third Wednesday each month, Three Square Food Bank in Las Vegas sends a truck full of approximately 20,000 pounds of food (mostly fresh produce items).
 Volunteers unload the product and then bag and box it for distribution in the CRFB back parking lot.
 The gates open at noon and the food is distributed in a “farmers’ market” type atmosphere from noon until 2:00 p.m.
 Parking is quite a distance away, so bring a wheeled cart or cooler to help carry your food away!